evaera/Cmdr/docs/03-commands-reference/06-autoexec.md

 ---

-## Setting Up Persistent and Session States with Variables
+## Setting up persistent and session states with variables

 Because `AutoExec` runs entirely on the client, you can combine it with the default `var` and `var=` commands to read, write, and manage localized configuration environments.

 Cmdr supports a variety of scope prefixes for variable keys, allowing you to control whether your automated configurations stick around forever or clear out when you leave.

-### Understanding Key Scopes
+### Understanding key scopes

 When interacting with keys via `var` or `var=`, pay close attention to the prefix characters: